huynd94/TheBrowserShield/replit.md

   - **NEW**: Added Mode Manager UI for switching between Mock/Production/Firefox modes
   - **NEW**: Fixed homepage profile loading and admin page browser start functionality
   - **NEW**: Added Edit profile feature with modal interface
+  - **NEW**: Fixed mode display synchronization between mode-manager and admin pages
+  - **NEW**: Resolved "undefined" display issues in Active Sessions
+  - **NEW**: Added comprehensive browser control interface for direct user interaction
+  - **NEW**: Implemented update system with GitHub integration and script cleanup automation

 ## Mode Switching System